-Step 10: Specify Privilege Level 15 for Crypto Officer and Privilege Level 1 for User and set up username/password for each role.
+Step 10: Specify Privilege Level 15 for Crypto Officer and Privilege Level 1 for User and set up

-(config) #username <name> password <password> privilege 15 (config) #username <name> password <password> privilege 1

-Step 11: Ensure passwords are at least 8 characters long.

-Step 12: All default passwords, such as enable and telnet, must be replaced with new passwords.

-Step 13: Apply tamper evident labels as described in the "Physical Security" section on page 17.

-Step 14: Reboot the security appliances.
+- (config) #username <name> password <password> privilege 15 (config) #username <name> password <password> privilege 1 - Step 11: Ensure passwords are at least 8 characters long. - Step 12: All default passwords, such as enable and telnet, must be replaced with new passwords. - Step 13: Apply tamper evident labels as described in the "Physical Security" section on page 17. - Step 14: Reboot the security appliances.